-Six potential wetlands are mapped within the API based on data obtained from the Oregon Geospatial Enterprise Data Library (Reference 14).
-The approximate size and location of these wetlands was confirmed during the site investigation.
-In addition, two small potential wetlands were identified during the site investigation.
-Five herbaceous wetlands and two scrub-shrub wetlands, totaling 58.23 acres and one waters feature (Boardman Canal) totaling 2.33 acres are located within the I-84/US 730 Interchange area.
+Two small potential wetlands were identified during the site investigation.
+One herbaceous and one scrub-shrub wetland, totaling 0.52 acre are located within the POM Interchange area.
 Due to the wetlands' proximity to agricultural fields, it is possible that the wetlands have increased in size or have been created by irrigation practices in the Boardman area.

-No previous wetland delineations have been conducted within the API (Reference 15).
-The Boardman Canal does not appear on the 1870 General Land Office (GLO) survey, but is shown as an irrigation canal on the 1940 GLO survey (Reference 16).
+No previous wetland delineations have been conducted within the API (Reference 13).
+The Boardman Canal does not appear on the 1870 General Land Office (GLO) survey, but is shown as an irrigation canal on the 1940 GLO survey (Reference 14).
 No historic streams are mapped on the GLO surveys within the API.